NUCS-349-Fall21/NUCS-349-Fall21.github.io/index.md

 ### Course Description
 Machine learning is the study of algorithms that improve automatically through experience.
 This is an overview class that covers the fundamentals: classification, regression, and model training and evaluation across a variety of approaches, both old and new.

+For this course, it is extremely helpful to be familiar with probability, statistics, python programming and matrix math.
+Look [here](prerequisites.md) for links to prerequisite materials to get up to speed.

 ### Class Meeting Time & Place
 Section 1: Mon Wen 9:30AM - 10:50AM Frances Searle Building 2107
 Section 2: Tue Thu 8:00AM - 9:20AM  Harris Hall 107